Boomtown Fair Tackle travel emissions via car passes

 The team at Boomtown have a strong commitment to running the event sustainably.
 In 2016 they took the Festival Vision:2025 pledge to act on climate change, alongside 75 other UK festivals, pledging to cut the CO2 footprint of the event by 50% by 2025 and targeting areas such as fuel use, waste, food and transport.
 With audience travel accounting for up to 80% of the average festival’s carbon footprint, it is clearly a key area to focus on.

-To benchmark travel data, identify new areas to tackle and to help qualify the success of their car-sharing incentive, Boomtown worked with Face Your Elephant to carry out a car park survey.
+To benchmark travel data, identify new areas to tackle and to help qualify the success of their car-sharing incentive, Boomtown worked with Face Your Elephant to carry out a car park survey in 2018.
 Over two thousand vehicles were surveyed, counting the number of people, the number of vehicles and the fuel type from Wednesday – Sunday.
 The results showed that Boomtown effectively managed to gain above average car occupancy on Wednesdays proving the early day entry initiative was successful.

 Find out more about Boomtown’ environmental mission here.

-Photo credit: Scott Salt for Boomtown Fair
+Photo credit: Boomtown Fair